DataSF/draft-publishing-standards/canonical-lists/street-centerline-and-intersection-identifiers.md

 ## Definition
 * Street centerlines are lines that represent street segments
-  * They are aligned generally to the center of a street segment
+  * They are aligned generally to the center of a street
-  * They have no width and are meant to model the street network, not the extent of the street surface
+  * They have no width and are meant to model the street network, not the extent of the surface
 * Street nodes are the endpoints of a street centerline
   * Intersecting streets will share nodes at the point of intersection